 Make sure that the underlying physical switch is correctly configured with IGMP snooping and an IGMP querier in network segments that carry VTEP traffic.

-The vSphere Web Client interface allows you to configure a single segment ID range and a single multicast address or multicast address range.
-If you want to configure multiple segment ID ranges or multiple multicast address values, you can do this using the NSX API.
+You can configure a single segment ID range and a single multicast address or multicast address range from the vSphere Web Client .
+If you want to configure multiple segment ID ranges or multiple multicast address values, you can do this using the API.
 See the NSX API Guide for details.

 - Using the vSphere Web Client, log in to the vCenter Server system registered with the NSX Manager that will become the primary NSX Manager.

 If the vCenter Server systems in your cross-vCenter NSX environment are in Enhanced Linked Mode, you can access any associated NSX Manager from any linked vCenter Server system by selecting it from the NSX Manager drop-down menu.

 In NSX 6.4.1 and later, navigate to .